This post contains affiliate links.

 So, how much time do you need to go skiing in Istanbul?

 Two nights is ideal but one is fine if you’re pressed for time.
 Daniel and I left Istanbul at noon on Saturday and spent the afternoon and evening exploring Bursa.
 Then, we went skiing on Sunday and got the late 9 pm ferry back to Istanbul.
-If the DIY route isn’t really appealing to you, you can also book all-inclusive tours on Grupanya, Turkey’s version of Groupon, instead.
+If the DIY route isn’t really appealing to you, you can also book this guided tour to Uludag National Park on Airbnb instead.

 Dan and I went skiing in mid-February and it was absolutely spectacular – we still can’t stop talking about how beautiful it was and how much fun we had!